 OFFSHORE is an exercise in drafting new vocabulary and terms of how to organise, write, and perform, "arriving from literature, theatre, and a messy, unrequited love affair with philosophy".
 This has so far been staged in Bulegoa, Bilbao, The M Museum, Leuven and The Stanley Picker Gallery, London.
 The company recently took residency at Walmer Yard, London and OFFSHORE in Margate happened at Open School East in September 2018.

 Talbot curated Am Nuden Da: RETROSPECTIVE at Chelsea Space, London in April 2017 and ‘The boys the girls and the political’, an exhibition of 10 international, emerging artists at Lisson Gallery, London in July 2015.

-He is a current PhD student at Chelsea, working towards a thesis that examines a structural rearrangement of the exhibitionary complex.
-One where the curator operates as a cultural producer in a performative capacity with artists.
+He is a current PhD student at Chelsea, working towards a thesis that examines what tools are required for a structural rearrangement of the exhibitionary complex.
+One where the curator operates as a cultural producer in a collaborative capacity with artists.

 He is a regular contributor to Art Monthly and Art Review and other arts-based publications and frequently contributes to exhibition texts, catalogues and artists monographs.
 Talbot also writes specifically with and for artists as a form of curatorial practice.

 He has developed and taught seminars at The School of the Damned, The Architectural Association and across UAL where he is currently Senior Lecturer in Curating and Collections.
 He is a Visiting Tutor at Goldsmiths University and Lecturer in Kings College London's Cultural Management and Creative Industries department.